-Chania Restaurants with a View that don’t Suck
+The Best Restaurants in Chania with a View

 Distance from Chania centre: 2km, six-minute drive or 25-minute walk